lariosm/lariosm.github.io/CS460/HW3/index.md

 ## Step 3: Translating Java to C#

-After getting a sense of what the program does (it prints a binary representation of all numbers from 1 to n), I opened up Visual Studio, created a new project (or solution, as Visual Studio calls it).
+After getting a sense of what the program does (it prints a binary representation of all numbers from 1 to n), I opened up Visual Studio and created a new project (or solution, as Visual Studio calls it).
 For the most part, it was somewhat easy, though I constantly had to remind myself to follow C#'s conventions, not Java's (given my background on it), and search the internet for alternatives as I went.

 ## 3.1: Node.cs